Collecting Data, Growing Insight: Monitoring Rain Garden Performance at RORG

 Rain Garden Rumble 2026

-To mark the seventh annual native plant tournament, we invite you to get ready for… RAIN…GARDEN…RUMMBBLLLEEEEEEE!!!!
+Round 1 Results Round 2 Results To mark the seventh annual native plant tournament, we invite you to get ready for… RAIN…GARDEN…RUMMBBLLLEEEEEEE!!!!
 Our Rain Garden Rumble tournament takes an educational spin on a sports classic, teaching people about native plants, their benefits, and how to include them in home gardens.
 Including rain gardens, of course!
-Here’s how the competition works: Starting on Tuesday,…
+Here’s how…

 For six years now, the student-made mosaics at the Red Oak Rain Garden have added bursts of color and personality to the paths.
 They’re carefully placed, nestled into the edges of the garden where plants meet pavement, and feel like they’ve always belonged here.
 In the fall, I visited the Allen Hall/Unit One ceramics studio…